SeanFromIT/studentloanbilltracker/USCongress.md

 ## House Bills

+**<a id="hr5916" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr5916">H.R.
+5916 (REDUCE Act of 2018)</a>** -
+Requires colleges to submit plans to keep inflation low, as well as asks wealthy universities to distribute profits from their endowments to assist students coming from working-class families.

+Status: 5/22/2018 - Referred to House Committee on Ways and Means and simultaneously Education and the Workforce

+**<a id="hr" target="_blank" href="">H.R.
+4508 (PROSPER Act of 2017)</a>** -
+Republican education bill vaguely inspired by Trump's stump speeches that eliminates the Public Service Loan Forgiveness program, forbearances, and squashes all IBR/IDR plans to just one 15% of income above 150% poverty line (for family size) IBR plan.
+Repeals gainful employment requirements and sets the statute of limitations for Borrower Defense actions to 3 years.
+Increases the number of times federal student loans can be rehabbed from one to two.
+Exempts 529 college savings plans from being considered an asset for determination of need (FAFSA).
+Reauthorizes the Pell grant through 2024 and adds a $300 bonus for students taking on more than full-time workloads (min.
+15 credit hours/semester).
+Phases out the Federal Direct Loan Program between 2019-2024 in favor of a Federal ONE Loan program, which would make disbursements weekly or monthly instead of all at the beginning of a semester.
+Raises various annual loan limits, but sets aggregate limits at $60,250 for undergrad, $150,000 for graduate degrees.
+For comparison, the 2018 annual cost of attendance at MIT is $70,240 (with an aggregate cost of $280,960 for a degree).
+This would effectively eliminate middle class students' ability to attend institutions who do not maintain large endowments, while upper class students with large 529 accounts who work or otherwise delay enrollment long enough to be considered independent would now be eligible for aid meant to raise the lower class out of poverty.
+Repeals/eliminates Academic Competitiveness Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), Leveraging Educational Assistance Partnership (LEAP), Byrd Honors Scholarship, TEACH Grants, science and technology advanced foreign language education grants, Jacob K. Javits Fellowship program and the Thurgood Marshall Legal Educational
+Opportunity Program.
+Various other Republican red meat such as discouraging "free speech zones" on campuses, not excluding religious student organizations or student social organizations of a single-sex, prohibiting the government from retaliating against (such as withholding aid from) religious colleges when they use religious defenses against implementing any government mandate, and eliminating federal funding for the <a target="_blank" href="https://www.usip.org">United States Institute of Peace</a>.
+<a target="_blank" href="http://www.acenet.edu/news-room/Documents/ACE-Summary-of-House-Prosper-Act.pdf">Full summary of this bill</a>.

+Status: 2/9/2018 - Passed the House Committee on Education and the Workforce and placed on the Union Calendar for floor vote consideration.

 **<a id="hr3451" target="_blank" href="https://www.popvox.com/bills/us/114/hr3451">H.R.
 3451 (Student Loan Bankruptcy Parity Act of 2015)</a>** -
 Similar to <a href="#hr449">H.R.
 449</a>, a one pager to return Chapter 11 bankruptcy protections to student loans.